crazyscot/tangent-lightroom/README.md

 controller you want to interface with Lightroom, you probably wanted [MIDI2LR](https://rsjaffe.github.io/MIDI2LR/).)

+If you like this and find it useful, please consider shouting me a coffee - hit the Sponsor button at the top of the page.

 ## What is this and who is it for?

 It's all about speed.
 If you have a lot of photos you want to interactively make